larrywongkahei/larrywongkahei/README.md

 Here are some of the projects I have worked on:

+## PDFConverter

+An webapplication that allow user to convert any type of files into PDF format (Only Image format works now)(On-going)

+### Redirect

+<a href="https://github.com/larrywongkahei/PDFConverter">To the Github Repo</a>

+## JsonMaker

+An webapplication to let user build their own JsonData, it is built with React frontend and C# backend

+### Redirect

+<a href="https://github.com/larrywongkahei/JsonDataMaker">To the Github Repo</a>

 ## The SecretChat

 A real time chat mobile application built with C#, Maui, MongoDB